MedAImage/BCD_Explainability_Analysis/README.md

 The data configuration used for training an evaluation must be specified in a YAML file.
 The fields in this file are the following:

-* channels: list with the processing technique applied to each channel of the image.
-The different techniques are:
+* channels: list of the processing techniques applied to the channels of the image.
+The different types of processing that can be applied per channel are:
 	* Copy: original channel.
 	* Clahe: result of applying the CLAHE filter.
 	* TopHat5x5: result of applying a white top-hat filter (5x5).
 It is used to enhance microcalcifications.